“An Interactive Role-Playing Experience”

 All of our established and recurring characters are always in garb, always in character.
 We highly encourage everyone to wear medieval type clothing to add to the immersive experience.
 If you are just starting, we can loan you something for the event to make sure you fit right in!

 If you are new to roleplaying and are not sure if you want to invest in a character of your own creation, we are always in the need of people to play NPC’s, or Non-Player Characters.
 These are more like bit parts, developed to move a specific storyline, or just to fill in roles to make the experience more believable or interesting.
 This can take the form of shopkeepers, leaders of various guilds, merchants, visiting ambassadors, warriors or possibly nobility from other lands.
 When playing an NPC, you are given a small paragraph of your characters motivations, history and views on what is going on and how it affects that character.
 However, YOU determine how it is played, and are allowed the freedom to embellish on the character points given to make the NPC a living, breathing person in the game.
-If you find you like that character, and want to play it more often, our staff of highly experienced Interaction Assistants can assist you in developing it further, with more of a back story, motivations and goals for the future.
+If you find you like that character, and want to play it more often, we can assist you in developing it further, with more of a back story, motivations and goals for the future.

 Persons of Note and How to Address Them:

 King/Queen – “Your Majesty”

 Merchant Lord – “Sir” or “Sir [Name]”